dannycab/slides/content/resisting-the-bullshit/slides.md

 # Actions we can take

+1. **Teach-Ins** $\leftarrow$ **We are doing this right now.** - Our job is to educate and that is not just within our disciplines.
+Teaching about the impact of federal freezes on research in science, humanities, and health.
+Helping students to learn their rights, how to advocate for their needs, and how to communicate with public officials are all things we can do.
+Explaining how the [arc of the American trajectory towards democracy, equality, and inclusion has been long and hard fought](https://danny.hellmo.space/posts/our-division-has-been-engineered/) and is now under attack.
-1. **Rallies** - [MSU has 52,000 students, nearly 6,000 academic staff, and more than 7,000 administrative staff](https://en.wikipedia.org/wiki/Michigan_State_University).
+2. **Rallies** - [MSU has 52,000 students, nearly 6,000 academic staff, and more than 7,000 administrative staff](https://en.wikipedia.org/wiki/Michigan_State_University).
 That's 65,000 people!
 All of us are going to be affected if these attacks continue.
 If even 2% of us rally, that's still 1,300 people.
-2. **Teach-Ins** - Our job is to educate and that is not just within our disciplines.
-Teaching about the impact of federal freezes on research in science, humanities, and health.
-Helping students to learn their rights, how to advocate for their needs, and how to communicate with public officials are all things we can do.
-Explaining how the [arc of the American trajectory towards democracy, equality, and inclusion has been long and hard fought](https://danny.hellmo.space/posts/our-division-has-been-engineered/) and is now under attack.

 <!--- # Presenter Notes  --->